cp3402-students/project-team08/deployment.md

 ## Troubleshooting
 1. **Common Deployment Issues:**
    - When setting up GitHub Actions:
      - Ensure you have all appropriate permissions granted in AWS
-	- Dont forget to add SSH .pem key to GitHub Repository
+     - Don't forget to add SSH .pem key to GitHub Repository
-        - Ensure you include the correct file path location of the AWS theme file in [/.github/workflows/deploy.yml]
+     - Ensure you include the correct file path location of the AWS theme file in [.github/workflows/deploy.yml]

 ## Conclusion